sxlwar/signature/README.md

 Q2: How do I access the Docusign documents that user signed? **Developer care**

 > Developer can get the document by [EnvelopeFormData](https://developers.docusign.com/esign-rest-api/reference/Envelopes/EnvelopeFormData/get) api.
-This api needs two parameters, accountId and envelopedId.
+The api needs two parameters, accountId and envelopedId.
 AccountId is the same as ACCOUNT_ID in env configuration.
 EnvelopedId is returned by createEnvelope method which used to send an email to user.

 ## Run